treadmill-tb/book/src/internals/job_lifecycle.md

 Treadmill jobs represent units of work schedulable on a supervisor.
-Each job is eligible to run on a set of supervisors, limited by a set of *tag filter expresssions* governed by the job request, and the permissions of the user who scheduled the job.
+Each job is eligible to run on a set of supervisors, limited by a set of *tag filter expressions* governed by the job request, and the permissions of the user who scheduled the job.

 From the point of their creation up to their successful completion or failure,